lahirunc/geo_app/README.md

 # **Welcome to GeoApp**
 A simple geo tracking delivery app.
 This app would enable the user to get realtime updates on their delivery.

 ## Features
  - Realtime tracking
  - Distance
  - Estimated time of arrival
  - Search function
+ - Web enabled

 ## Running the app
 1. Open a terminal.